Ontario County Local Food Page

 Enjoy Ontario County's bounty of roadside farm stands, weekly farmers' markets, u-pick farms, produce farms, CSA's and livestock farms.
 Find products such as maple syrup, honey, milk, produce, meat, poultry and eggs to add to your shopping list of local foods.

 Eating and purchasing local products will help keep Ontario County in the top 10% of the best places to farm in the United States!

 Below is a listing of some websites you might find helpful for researching local food:

 Finger Lakes Visitor's Connection

 Ontario County Agriculture

-Pre-registration is requested by calling Cornell Cooperative Extension of Ontario County at 585-394-3977 x 427 or email Nancy with your name, address, and phone number.
+To be listed in the 2017 Local Food Guide, contact Cornell Cooperative Extension of Ontario County at 585-394-3977 x 427 or email Nancy

 The Ontario County Local Food Library is designed as a resource for consumers who want more information on items grown and produced locally.
 Consumers will find information on: when an item is available, where to find it, tips on picking, serving ideas and home preservation tips and links.